What Kigali bird numbers tell us about life in Rwanda

 Not long ago bird species used to wake people up every morning.
 Their presence told the whole story about the quality of life we all live, and so does their absence.

-Until the enactment of the 2005 environment act that outlawed all polluting activities on wetlands, commercial and residential settlements mushroomed on these critical ecological ecosystems all across valleys of the capital from Gikondo, Mulindi, Gatsata, Nyabugogo to Kinamba, and other areas.
+Until the enactment of the 2005 environment act that outlawed all polluting activities on wetlands, commercial and residential settlements mushroomed on these critical ecological ecosystems.

-These had also become perfect sites for garages, petrol stations, industrial establishments and warehouses, activities that have for years fomented disaster for not just birds and animal species, but equally created trouble that was waiting to happen to thousands of city dwellers.
+These had also become perfect sites for garages, petrol stations, industrial establishments and warehouses, activities that have for years fomented disaster for not just birds and animal species but equally created trouble that was waiting to happen to thousands of city dwellers.

 In particular, garages, petrol stations and industries were responsible for oil spills and untreated industrial waste whose real effects have not been documented to date.